Messaging

 1. Message Queues Basics: How to use buffers to handle traffic spikes and decouple services.

-2. Pub-Sub Pattern: Broadcasting events to multiple microservices.
+2. Pub-Sub Pattern: Broadcasting events to multiple microservices using Topic Exchanges and Wildcards.

-3. Idempotency: The critical concept for safe retries in distributed systems.
+3. Idempotency: The critical concept for safe retries in distributed systems (At-Least-Once Delivery).

-4. Apache Kafka: A deep dive into the Distributed Log, Partitions, and Consumer Groups.
+4. Apache Kafka: A deep dive into the Distributed Log, Partitions, Consumer Groups, and Zero Copy.

 Key Tools

-• RabbitMQ: The Swiss Army Knife of messaging.
+• RabbitMQ: The Swiss Army Knife of messaging (AMQP).

-• Apache Kafka: The backbone of real-time data pipelines.
+• Apache Kafka: The backbone of real-time data pipelines (Streaming).

 • Amazon SQS/SNS: Managed cloud queues.